Health Savings Account (HSA)

 - Distributions over the age of 65 that are not for qualified medical expenses are penalty-free

-Contributions may be made through payroll deduction or automatic transfer.
+Contributions may be made through scheduled or periodic transfers from your checking account.
 You can make monthly or annual contributions, and during the first year of enrollment you may be able to contribute the maximum for the year.
 Plus, if you're over age 55, you may make catch-up contributions.

 For more information including yearly deductible minimums, contribution maximums and qualified medical expense, consult your financial advisor, and visit www.irs.gov.